-For starters, it completely points to how great God is.
-I mean, who else could “set the sword of one against the other” besides God?
-It speaks volumes as to how powerful God truly is and what He is capable of doing.
+After reading the text for today, there is such a uniqueness to how God does things versus how we do things.
+For starters, it speaks volumes as to how powerful God truly is and what He is capable of doing.
 It shows how God can use anything to accomplish His ultimate will in life, whether with or without our participation.
 Even if that participation is so small like doing what Gideon’s army did.

 Secondly, God’s plan kills pride.
 Think about it.
 How could Gideon or anyone of his soldiers take pride in the way this battle played out?
 They had two options: if they lost, then they were humbled by the might of men.
 If they won, they were humbled by the grace of God.
 Which of course they did win and were praising God in humility.
-God’s ways are always higher above our ways (Isaiah 55:8-9).
+God’s ways are always higher than our ways (Isaiah 55:8-9).
 Hence, we are always humbled by His great works in our lives.